itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

         error='categorical_crossentropy',
     )

-Also it's possible to create custom error functions.
+Also, it's possible to create custom error functions.
 Error function should have two mandatory arguments.

 .. code-block:: python